“He comes across as a very calm, unflappable and charming advocate who tribunals have a lot of respect for”

 In I C Mutual v.
 Robinson et al Michael acted for the administrators of an investment fund in claims against the fund's auditors for negligence in relation to an alleged Ponzi scheme.

 Michael has a long standing interest in shipping law.
-He has recently completed the manuscript of the second edition of Bills of Lading (Informa 2016), with Sir Richard Aikens and Richard Lord QC (publication will be on 18 December 2016).
+He has recently completed, with Sir Richard Aikens and Richard Lord QC, the second edition of Bills of Lading (Informa 2016).
 His doctoral thesis was published in 1997 by LLP, The Bill of Lading as a Document of Title to Goods: an Anglo American Comparison.

 He regularly advises on questions of shipping law and appears in the Commercial Court and international arbitrations.